|Simplicity is what makes up a Cajun Shrimp Stew - a simple light roux, onion, sweet bell pepper and a few seasonings is all there is to it!|

 - Hot cooked rice

-Cook's Note: May also substitute commercial seafood, chicken or vegetable stock or broth.
+Cook's Note: Makes about 4 servings.
+Use a medium shrimp and double the base to increase serving size.
+May also substitute commercial seafood, chicken or vegetable stock or broth.

 Requires Adobe Reader - download it free!©Deep South Dish